Author branding is the buzzword for creating a public image to brand yourself.

 Build on your personal Facebook profile, of course, but there is a 5,000 friend limit on personal profiles.

-It would be wise to start a Facebook Page because it is unlimited in the number of followers and likes.
+It would be wise to start a Facebook page because it has unlimited followers and likes.

 Other networks